ayton-village/website/hall/content/classes-available.md

 is_page: true
 toc: false
 ---
-#
 **These are the classes which take place during the week.**

 EBU3A classes include Mahjong, Music appreciation, Singing for fun, Opera Appreciation and Geology.
-For any of these classes please contact Malcolm Surridge ebu3atreasurer@gmail.com
+For any of these classes please contact David Hunter ebu3achair@gmail.com
 **Geology** - Fridays 9:45 - 12:00
 **Opera Appreciation** Thursdays 1:30 - 4:30
 **Singing for Fun** Tuesdays 2:00 - 3:30

 **Bridge Club** Mondays 14:00 - 16:00 led by Jo Rowley